The surname Burns is common in Ireland but has numerous origins in Ireland, England and Scotland.

 There have been several famous people named Burns who have excelled in their fields over the years.

-The most famous is Auld Lang Syne, which is sang by people at midnight on New Year’s Eve across the world.
+The most famous is Auld Lang Syne, which is sung by people at midnight on New Year’s Eve across the world.
 There is a statue of Burns in Leith, near Edinburgh.

 George Burns was an American musician.
 He wrote a lot of Disney movies including the score for The Jungle Book and was nominated for four Academy Awards.

 Ricky Burns is a Scottish boxer.
 His career peaked in the early 2010s and he was a three-weight world champion.

 Edward Burns is an American actor and director.
 He has worked on several movies including Saving Private Ryan and Nice Guy Johnny.